Harry Roque: Legal career

-He mentored and coached some of the UP College of Law moot teams that won in various competitions, including the 2015 Oxford Price Moot Court Competition in Oxford, UK, where the team beat 91 others.
+Roque mentored and coached some of the UP College of Law moot teams that won in various competitions, including the 2015 Oxford Price Moot Court Competition in Oxford, UK, where the team beat 91 others.
 He also mentored the team that won prizes in the Red Cross International Humanitarian Law Moot Competition held in Hong Kong on March 18, 2015, and the team that won the championship on March 11–12, 2005.
 In March 2012, Team Philippines made it to the semi-finals of the 2012 Jessup International Law Moot Court competition in Washington, D.C.

 Roque was nominated by the Philippine government to the International Law Commission in 2021.
-As part of his bid he proposed an international treaty on equal COVID-19 vaccine access and the recognition of the permanent presence of states which could possibly sink below sea level due to global warming.
-The Free Legal Assistance Group, the executive committee of his alma mater University of the Philippines Diliman, and the UP Integrated High School expressed opposition to his nomination for his role as part of President Rodrigo Duterte's administration.
+As part of his bid, he proposed an international treaty on equal COVID-19 vaccine access and the recognition of the permanent presence of states which could possibly sink below sea level due to global warming.
+Roque's bid was vehemently objected by various sectors such as the Bagong Alyansang Makabayan leftist group, around 150 lawyers, the Free Legal Assistance Group, the executive committee of his alma mater University of the Philippines Diliman, and the UP Integrated High School for being a part of President Rodrigo Duterte's administration.
 He failed to garner enough votes to win one of the eight seats in contention.

 Political career

 Congressman

-After becoming a congressman, Roque resigned as a member of the Center for International Law (Centerlaw).
-He was the principal author of the Universal Health Coverage Bill, which was passed on the third and final reading by the House of Representatives on September 6, 2017.
-Roque defended the bill during the plenary debates.
+After becoming a congressman in the 17th Congress, Roque resigned as a member of the Center for International Law (Centerlaw).
+He was the principal author of the Universal Health Coverage Law, the Philippine HIV and AIDS Policy Act, the Free Irrigation Service Act, an act establishing a national feeding program for public school pupils, and the Universal Access to Quality Tertiary Education Act.

 Roque was also one of three representatives who endorsed the impeachment case against the former Comelec chairman, Andres Bautista.

 Presidential spokesperson

 Roque assumed the role of President Duterte's presidential spokesperson on November 6, 2017.
-According to Duterte, Roque would be fit for the role because like him he has a "slightly naughty speaking style".
-Roque said that Duterte was looking for someone who could understand the remarks of the President adding that the nature of his job required him to relay President Rodrigo Duterte's positions.
+According to Duterte, Roque was a fit for the role because like him, he has a "slightly naughty speaking style".
+Roque said that Duterte was looking for someone who could understand the remarks of the President, adding that the nature of his job required him to relay Duterte's positions.